parthpatoliya97/GOODCABS-Transportation-and-Mobility/README.md

     - Lowest: Coimbatore – ₹3.52M

-- Mysore is a tourism city, but compared to other tourism hubs, it ranks in the bottom 3 with the lowest revenue at just 4M.
+- Mysore is a tourism city, but compared to other tourism hubs, it ranks in the bottom 3 among all with the lowest revenue at just 4M.

 #### Insight :
 - Jaipur is the economic engine for Goodcabs / low-cost cities like Surat and Vadodara need fare restructuring.